 After reviewing the proposed ACF, we are concerned that the proposal will not only have significant negative impacts to our members whose businesses utilize the medium- and heavy-duty trucking fleets the ACF directly regulates but will also have far reaching detrimental impacts on the state's critically important infrastructure and goods movement systems.
-For the reasons outlined below, the Alliance and Partnership believe the proposed ACF must be subjected to further scrutiny, additional policy discussions with stakeholders should be carried out, and major modifications completed in order to have a final rule that takes into account real world challenges including the current global supply chain issue confronting manufacturers of electric vehicles, an electric grid and infrastructure that has yet to be built to meet the anticipated demands created by the proposed rule, and the funding challenges that will be imposed on both private and public sector entities in the process of achieving ACF mandates.
+For the reasons outlined below, the Alliance and Partnership believe the proposed ACF must be subjected to further scrutiny, additional policy discussions with stakeholders should be carried out, and major modifications to the proposed regulation should be completed in order to have a final rule that takes into account real world challenges including the current global supply chain issue confronting manufacturers of electric vehicles, an electric grid and infrastructure that has yet to be built to meet the anticipated demands created by the proposed rule, and the funding challenges that will be imposed on both private and public sector entities in the process of achieving ACF mandates.

 We find it hard to believe that moving forward in such a rigid way as proposed by CARB staff that is not based on real-world conditions and fails to take into full consideration the technological and resource challenges, will have devastating consequences to the California economy.
-We urge the Board to take the opportunity of the upcoming October 27, 2022, hearing to inform staff that more time is needed in the development of the proposed ACF and that additional follow-up with stakeholders is critical if CARB is to eventually approve an ACF that is not only science-based, but technologically achievable and cost effective.
+We urge the Board to vote down the proposed ACF regulation at the Air Resources Board's April 27th hearing and continue to work with stakeholders in developing a regulation that will both meet California's climate goals and further provide achievable mandates to those entities subject to the regulation.